Why Should You Travel for Hip Surgery?

 Moving from green to regenerative living

 Moving beyond green building certifications to create innovative, regenerative residential communities of green, biophilic, sustainable and healthy design – that will produce their own healthy food and renewable energy, clean the air, recycle their water, and be net positive for people and the planet.
 Examples: various projects in development in China and Europe take green, biophilic and healthy design to the next level, like the Liuzhou Forest City and Moganshan 1,000 Trees projects in China, and Italy’s Bosco Verticale towers, which cover entire buildings and cities with plants and trees to improve air quality, biodiversity and renewable energy.
+It should also be noted that more and more energy providers now offer a range of renewable power options such as solar and wind power.
+Sometimes these renewable forms of electricity are even more affordable for consumers.
+For instance, you can learn more about these types of renewable energy by comparing electricity rates in houston.
 The ReGen Villages being piloted in the Netherlands go a step further by combining sustainable and biophilic design with off-the-grid, self-sufficient energy and organic food production.

 Leveraging technologies to create smart-healthy homes and cities